-- The proposed clustered development concept and associated projects are consistent with both the Park City Comprehensive Master Plan and the underlying zoning. - 2.
-The uses proposed and general design of the project is or will be compatible with the character of development in the surrounding area. - 3.
-The open space preserved and conceptual site planning attributes resulting from the cluster approach to the development of the hillside is sufficient justification for the requested height variation necessary, and that the review criteria outlined in Section 10.9 (e) have been duly considered. - 4.
-The commercial uses proposed will be oriented and provide convenient service to those residing within the project. - The required parking can readily be provided on-site and in enclosed structures. - The proposed phasing plan and conditions outlined will result in the logical and economic development of the project including the extension of requisite utility services. - 7.
-The proposed setbacks will provide adequate separation and buffering. - The anticipated nightly/rental and/or transient use is appropriate and compatible with the surrounding area. - 9.
-The provision of easements and rights-of-way for existing utility lines and streets is a benefit that would only be obtained without cost to the residents of Park City through such a master planning effort. - 10.
-The site planning standards as set forth in Section 10.9(g) of the Land Management Code have either been satisfied at this stage of review or practical solutions can be reasonably achieved at the time of conditional use review/approval.
+- The proposed clustered development concept and associated projects are consistent with both the Park City Comprehensive Master Plan and the underlying zoning. - The uses proposed and general design of the project is or will be compatible with the character of development in the surrounding area. - 3.
+That the open space preserved and conceptual site planning attributes resulting from the cluster approach to the development of the hillside is sufficient justification for the requested height variation necessary, and that the review criteria outlined in Caction 10.9 (e) have been duly considered. - 4.
+That the commercial uses proposed will be oriented and provide convenient service to those residing within the project. - That code required parking can readily be provided on-site and in enclosed structures. - 6.
+That the proposed phasing plan and conditions outlined will result in the logical and economic development of the project including the extension of requisite utility services. - 7.
+That the proposed setbacks will provide adequate separation and buffering. - 8.
+That the anticipated nightly rental and/or transient use is appropriate and compatible with surrounding area. - 9.
+That the provision of easements and rights-of-way for existing utility lines and streets is a benefit that would only be obtained without cost to the residents of Park City through such a master planning effort. - 10.
+The site planning standards as set forth in Section 10.9(g) of the Land Management Code have been satisfied at this stage of review or that practical solutions can be reasonably achieved at the time of conditional use review/approval.

-III, DEVELOPMENT PARAMETERS and CONDITIONS
+III.
+DEVELOPMENT PARAMETERS and CONDITIONS

 The staff's recommendation that the Sweeney Properties Large Scale Master Planned Development be approved by the Planning Commission, and subsequently by the City Council, is predicated upon the following terms and conditions.
-Upon approval, MPE Inc./Sweeney Land Company, its successors or assignees, shall become bound by and oblighted for the performance of the following:
+Upon approval, the MPE Inc./Sweeney Land Company, its successors or assignees, shall become bound by and obligated for the performance of the following: